TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 * [Tech Reborn](https://github.com/TechReborn/TechReborn) (3.4.5 or newer)

-Keep in mind that this mod does require the [Fabric mod loader](https://fabricmc.net/use/).
-Please check the [Fabric documentation](https://fabricmc.net/wiki/install) for more details.
+Keep in mind that this mod also require the [Fabric mod loader](https://fabricmc.net/use/).
+Please check [Installing Fabric](https://fabricmc.net/wiki/install) for more details.

 # Installation